garritfra/garrit.xyz/content/posts/2023-07-11-principles-of-devops-introduction.md

 I recently wrote a blog post about this: [The role of a DevOps Engineer](/posts/2023-04-22-the-role-of-a-devops-engineer).

 In short, the job of a DevOps Engineer is to reduce the friction between stakeholders of a project.
-A collegue of explained this in a really good way:
+A collegue of mine explained this in a really good way:

 > A DevOps Engineer doesn't push the button, they enable the developers to push the button themselves.